 Overall, courses, memberships, premium content updates, eBooks, or whatever digital product you can build and sell to your audience once you have authority can be a money-making machine when done right.

 The title of this method is pretty much self-explanatory.

 If you’re an expert in any field, people might be willing to pay for your knowledge and help.

 Whether you’re a chef, an online marketer, an accountant, or an electrician, if you can help people solve their problems, they’ll pay for your time.

 You can sell coaching or consulting services by the hour or by call, that’s up to you.

-Also, the country and niche of your experience will setup different pricing ranges, but if you do a good work, you could also end up with tons of recurring clients.
+Also, the country and niche of your experience will set up different pricing ranges, but if you do good work, you could also end up with tons of recurring clients.

 8. Accept donations and contributions, doh!